How-To & Life · Guide · Money & Finance

 How to Decide If Refinancing Makes Sense

-Break-even point formula, closing costs, rate-delta thresholds, cash-out trade-offs, and ARM-to-fixed reasons.
+Free refi decision guide.
+Break-even formula, closing-cost math, rate-delta thresholds, cash-out trade-offs, and ARM-to-fixed reasons.
+No sign-up.

 Refinancing a mortgage means replacing your existing loan with a new one — usually to get a lower rate, change the term, switch from an ARM to a fixed, or pull cash out of home equity.
 The pitch is simple: “Lower your rate, lower your payment.”
 The reality is more complicated because closing costs, remaining term, tax implications, and your plans for the home all move the math.
 A refinance that saves $300/month can still be a loss if you sell in 18 months or extend your term by a decade.
 This guide walks through the break-even formula, rate deltas that actually matter, cash-out tradeoffs, and the handful of situations where refinancing is obviously right or obviously wrong.